jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 So far, we have only seen how a neuron will react to spikes at the input.
-For a neuron to generate and emit its own spikes at the output, we need to combine the passive membrane model with a threshold.
+For a neuron to generate and emit its own spikes at the output, the passive membrane model must be combined with a threshold.

 If the membrane potential exceeds this threshold, then a voltage spike will be generated, external to the passive membrane model.